danielpza/ncc/readme.md

 Simple CLI for compiling a Node.js module into a single file, together with all its dependencies, gcc-style.

+## NOTICE

+This is a fork of the original @vercel/ncc to use esbuild for transpiling files instead of typescript

 ## Motivation

 - Publish minimal packages to npm